 So the principle of “what gets measured, gets done” is 100% applicable here.
 Therefore, you need to be able to measure and compare results before and after the training has been completed to determine its effectiveness.

 You’ll need to identify your current Key Performance Indicators (KPIs).
 The most common ones are your Conversion Rates, Items per sale (IPS), Average Sale and your Sales Targets.
 These are all driven by a change in behaviour.
 Great, now you know where you’re standing.

 Let’s assume that after 6 months of completing the training programme, there’s been an increase of 6% in your conversion rates and associated sales.

 How do you determine that there is a direct correlation between your Sales Training Programme and the increase in your Conversion Rates?

 What we know from experience across many sectors is:

 - High-quality content, combined with a great user experience (the ability to integrate the training with their day-to-day roles) and outstanding support (to launch it and embed it effectively) are key elements of an effective training programme.

 - On target coaching and feedback, are key drivers of an effective change in behaviour that lead to increased conversion rates.

 It’s the latter one that is usually the most overlooked and it’s usually due to not having an effective reporting tool or the inability to integrate it with existing systems that make these metrics hard to measure.
-When thinking of investing in a Sales Training Programme, think of what type of reporting will help you measure the outcomes that matter and get a change in your KPIs.
+When thinking of investing in a Retail Sales Training Programme, think of what type of reporting will help you measure the outcomes that matter and get a change in your KPIs.
 Here are some examples: